-Daniel Byrne specialises in working with robust paper-based materials, transforming nature’s most arresting specimens into living beings by reimagining the poses and formations of real life and translating these into dynamic compositions.
-He has a focus on the drama of the natural world and the potential of colour and pattern presented in multiples.
+Daniel Byrne specialises in developing and working with robust paper-based materials, transforming nature’s most arresting specimens into living beings by reimagining the poses and formations of real life and translating these into dynamic compositions.
+His inspiration is drawn from the drama of the natural world and the potential of colour and pattern presented by multiples.

-His work incorporates butterflies, with their varying colors and wing patterns, birds and fish – all lending themselves particularly well to graphic compositions.
+His work incorporates butterflies, with their varying colours and wing patterns, birds and fish – all lending themselves particularly well to graphic compositions.

 Each bird or butterfly is fabricated by hand in paper-based materials, usually with a metallic reflective quality, each involving a further five processes including printing, die cutting, scoring, folding into a 3Dimensional form, finishing and pinning to the back board.
 Every artwork represents hundreds of hours of dedicated precision making and is made to commission.